-Glomerulonephritis is a term used by kidney specialists to describe diseases that cause inflammation and thus damage to the parts of the kidney that filter the blood (called glomeruli).
+Glomerulonephritis is a term used by kidney specialists to describe diseases that cause kidney inflammation and thus damage to the parts of the kidney that filter the blood (called glomeruli).
 It is often caused by your immune system attacking your own healthy body tissue.
 Sometimes terms such as nephritic and nephrotic syndrome are used alongside glomerulonephritis to describe the symptoms and signs a patient has.
 Glomerulonephritis is sometimes short-lived (acute), but can often last for a long time (chronic) and in some cases the progressive damage that results can lead to end stage kidney failure.

 What are the symptoms of glomerulonephritis?

 In most cases, it doesn’t cause any noticeable symptoms.
 It is often diagnosed when blood or urine tests are carried out for other reasons.
 In severe cases it can cause visible blood in your urine or your urine can become frothy.
 Swelling of the legs or other parts of the body (termed oedema) can develop.

 What causes glomerulonephritis?

 Glomerulonephritis is usually the result of a problem with the immune system, which causes it to attack healthy tissue in the kidneys.
 However, there are many cases where the exact cause is unknown.
 It can occur by itself or be part of a more general autoimmune condition, such as ANCA vasculitis or lupus.

 The recommended treatment will depend on the cause and severity of the disease.
 Kidney specialists are the group of specialist doctors at New Victoria Hospital that diagnose and manage the diseases that cause glomerulonephritis.